mtrudel/thousand_island/README.md

 are long-lived, and normally live for the entire period that the `Server` is running.

-A `ConnectionWorker` process manages the entire lifecycle of a client connection (other than its initial acceptance by an `Acceptor`), and only lives as long as the client is connected. `ConnectionWorker` processes encapsulate the connection state in a `Connection` struct, passing it to a configured `Handler` module which defines the actual implementation of a server at an application level.
+A `ConnectionWorker` process is tied to the lifecycle of a client connection, and only lives as long as the client is connected. `ConnectionWorker` processes encapsulate the connection state in a `Connection` struct, passing it to a configured `Handler` module which defines the application level logic of a server.

-This strongly hierarchical approach reduces blocking on connection acceptance, and also reduces contention for `ConnectionSupervisor` access when creating new `ConnectionWorker` processes.
-It allows each `Acceptor` group to function nearly autonomously from one another, with attendant benefits for scalability and crash resiliency.
+This hierarchical approach reduces the time connections spend waiting to be accepted, and also reduces contention for `ConnectionSupervisor` access when creating new `ConnectionWorker` processes.
+Each `Acceptor` group functions nearly autonomously, improving scalability and crash resiliency.

 Graphically, this shakes out like so: